 Program Requirements & Application Process

-Students participating in the Madrid Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, have an appropriate level of Spanish as required by the program, obtain approval from their major department, receive approval from the Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.
+Students participating in the Madrid Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, have an appropriate level of Spanish as required by the program, obtain approval from their major department, receive approval from the Assistant Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.

 Students should begin the application process by filling out Stonehill's on-line application form on myHill.
 Go to myHill>myPlans>"Apply for an International Program".